aws-samples/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/README.md

   "harbor_version":<The latest Harbor version from https://github.com/goharbor/harbor/releases>
  }
 ```
-#### Pre-load Docker Container Images
+### Pre-load Docker Container Images
 There are two ways to pre-load your customer container images.
 Both ways export your container images into the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` folder as tar files.
 The tar files will get imported into your Harbor registry after the Harbor registry is started on a Snowball device.
-##### Script assisted
+#### Script assisted
+This only works if your local workstation has access to the specific registry where your images are hosted.This only works if your local workstation has access to the specific registry where your images are hosted.
 If your AMI build EC2 instance has access to pull into your containers images, put each container image's NAME[:TAG|@DIGEST] in `images.txt` file.
 The AMI build process will iterate over `images.txt`, pull and save the images as tar files to the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` directory.

 1. Open `images.txt` file at `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images.txt`
 2. Delete the examples `hello-world` and `alpine` in the file if needed
-3. Paste your container images’ NAME[:TAG|@DIGEST] on a new line in images.txt, `ubuntu:22.04` for example
+3. Paste your container images’ NAME[:TAG|@DIGEST] on a new line in `images.txt`, `ubuntu:22.04` for example

-###### NOTE: This only works if your local workstation has access to the specific registry where your images are hosted.
-##### Manual Load
+#### Manual Load
 You can pull all images in your local environment and save them as tar file.
 Then copy all tar files to the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` directory on the AL2 instance.
 The AMI build process will iterate over the `images` folder and upload the tar files to the target AMI.

 1. `docker pull` all the images and run `docker save IMAGE_NAME > IMAGE_NAME.tar` to save it as a tar file
-2. Copy all tar files to your AL2 instance under the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` folder before running build.sh script during the AMI build process.
+2. Copy all tar files to your AL2 instance under the `~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images` folder before running `build.sh` script during the AMI build process.
 ```
 scp -i <path-to-key> <path-to-your-tar-file/your-tar-file> ec2-user@<public-IPv4-address>:~/aws-snow-tools-for-eks-anywhere/container-registry-ami-builder/images/
 ```

-#### Export AMI to S3 Bucket (Optional)
+### Export AMI to S3 Bucket (Optional)
 AMI export is only needed when you already have Snowball devices and need to side load Harbor AMI onto it.
 In this section, you will be guided to set up IAM role with proper policy and initiate a Harbor AMI build to export to S3 bucket.
 * Set the "export_ami" field as true in `ami.json` file
 * Enter the target S3 bucket for exporting AMI in `ami.json` file